Temps résultats utilisation topique niacinamide.

 • CHALKER D. K. & al. Topical nicotinamide compared with clindamycin gel in the treatment of inflammatory acne vulgaris.
 International Journal of Dermatology (1995).

 • INOUE S. & others.
-Nicotinamide enhances the biosynthesis of ceramides as well as other stratum corneum lipids to improve the epidermal permeability barrier.
+Nicotinamide enhances the production of ceramides as well as other stratum corneum lipids to improve the epidermal permeability barrier.
 British Journal of Dermatology (2000).

 • BOISSY R. E. & al. The impact of niacinamide on diminishing skin pigmentation and inhibiting the transfer of melanosomes.
 British Journal of Dermatology (2002).

 • BERGE C. A. & others.
-Topical niacinamide diminishes yellowing, wrinkling, red blotchiness, and hyperpigmented spots in aging facial skin.
+Topical niacinamide reduces yellowing, wrinkling, red blotchiness, and hyperpigmented spots in aging facial skin.
 International Journal of Cosmetic Science (2004).

-• GIRARD F. & al. Double-blind clinical evaluation of the effectiveness of a 4% nicotinamide gel (Exfoliac® NC Gel) compared to a 4% erythromycin gel in treating moderate acne with a predominant inflammatory component.
+• GIRARD F. & al. Double-blind clinical evaluation of the effectiveness of a 4% nicotinamide gel (Exfoliac® NC Gel) compared to a 4% erythromycin gel in the treatment of moderate acne with a predominant inflammatory component.
 The New Dermatological (2004).

 • BERGE B. S. & others.
 Niacinamide: A B vitamin that enhances the appearance of aging facial skin.
 American Society for Dermatologic Surgery (2005).